miriamposner/wireshark/wireshark.md

 someplace where you\'ll be able to find it easily.
 You don\'t have to open it quite yet.

-The picture below is an excerpt from a [newspaper article](https://www.azmirror.com/blog/inspired-by-mike-lindell-republicans-demand-information-from-elections-officials/)about Republican attempts to prove that voter fraud took place over networks.
+The picture below is an excerpt from a [newspaper article](https://www.azmirror.com/blog/inspired-by-mike-lindell-republicans-demand-information-from-elections-officials/) about Republican attempts to prove that voter fraud took place over networks.
 You can see that PCAPs are the standard way network experts analyze network activity.

 ![1.png](media/image1.png)